Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking (Policy 1065)

-Boise State University is committed to maintaining a working and learning environment in which all Members of the University Community are treated with dignity and respect.
-The University strives to create an environment that supports, encourages and rewards career and educational advancement on the basis of ability and performance.
+Boise State University is committed to maintaining a working, learning, and campus living environment in which all Members of the University Community are treated with dignity and respect.
+The University strives to create an environment that supports, encourages, and rewards career and educational advancement on the basis of ability and performance.
 Accordingly, Boise State prohibits Discrimination on the basis of sex, sexual orientation, gender, gender identity and pregnancy.
-The University also prohibits Sexual Harassment, including but not limited to, Sexual Misconduct, Domestic/Dating Violence, and Stalking.
+The University also prohibits Sexual Harassment, including but not limited to Sexual Assault, Domestic/Dating Violence, and Stalking.

-A person who is chosen by a party or appointed by the university to accompany and advise the party throughout the resolution process.
-During the live hearing, each party must have an Advisor present to ask the questions.
-If a party does not have an Advisor during the live questioning, the university will appoint one.
+A person who is chosen by a Party or appointed by the University to accompany and advise the Party throughout the Resolution process.
+During any live hearing, each Party must have an Advisor present to ask the questions.
+If a Party does not have an Advisor during live questioning, the University will appoint one.

-To force one to act based on fear of harm to self or others.
-Means of Coercion may include, but are not limited to, pressure, threats, emotional intimidation, or the use of physical force.
+To Force one to act based on fear of harm to one’s self or others.
+Means of Coercion may include, but are not limited to pressure, threats, emotional intimidation, or the use of physical Force.

-An individual who is reported to have experienced conduct prohibited by this policy, regardless of whether the individual makes a report or seeks disciplinary action.
+An individual who reports, or is reported to have experienced conduct prohibited under this policy regardless of whether the individual makes a report or seeks disciplinary action.

 3.4 Confidential Resources

-Gender Equity Center and University Health Services medical and counseling staff who learn of a potential violation of this policy while performing services in scope of their employment as licensed clinicians, and graduate students in Counselor Education who are acting as counselors in a practicum course.
-Confidential Resources are not Mandatory Reporters as defined by this policy though they must still aggregate anonymized data to provide to the Title IX Coordinator at the end of each semester.
+Gender Equity Center and University Health Services medical and counseling staff who learn of a potential violation under this policy while performing services in the scope of their employment as licensed clinicians, and graduate students in Counselor Education who are acting as counselors in a practicum course.
+Confidential Resources are not Mandatory Reporters as defined by this policy; however, they must still aggregate anonymized data to provide to the Title IX Coordinator at the end of each semester.

-Education Program or Activity means locations, events, or circumstances where the university exercises substantial control over both the Respondent and the context in which the Sexual Harassment or Discrimination occurs and also includes any building owned or controlled by a student organization that is officially recognized by the university.
+Locations, events, or circumstances where the University exercises substantial control over both the Respondent and the context in which the Sexual Harassment or Discrimination occurs and also includes any building owned or controlled by a student organization (e.g., fraternity and sorority) that is officially recognized by the University.

-Force is the use of physical violence and/or physical imposition to gain sexual access.
-Force also includes threats, intimidation (implied threats), and coercion that is intended to overcome resistance or produce consent (e.g., “Have sex with me or I’ll hit you,” “Okay, don’t hit me, I’ll do what you want.”).
+The use of physical violence and/or physical imposition to gain sexual access.
+Force also includes threats, intimidation (implied threats), and Coercion that is intended to overcome resistance or produce Consent (e.g., “Have sex with me or I’ll hit you,” “Okay, don’t hit me, I’ll do what you want.”).
 Force is a type of Coercion.